bernatferragut/CCT/Introductions/CT Unplugged.md

 * What were some of the challenges?
 * In real life, what are some instructions that require measurements?
 * What would happen if these instructions were not clear enough?
-* When we create instructions, what do we need to check for to make sure they lead to the right result?
+* When we give instructions, what do we need to do to ensure they lead to the desired result?
 ---

 	TEACHING NOTES